nuprl/tag-sound/gf-icfp-2018/talk/README.md

 and we'll revisit near the end of the talk

 2
-the paper is about gradual typing systems here are the names of a few gradual typing systems there are a lot of names these are organized by date because right now, at the start of this talk, there aren't many better options we could organize by language but that doesnt seem like a useful classification, we could group by origin academic-lab vs industry-lab ... also not useful, we could group by those with claims to a type soundness guarantee but theres an issue the soundnesses are different heres TR vs. Reticulated (pasted from
+the paper is about languages that combine typed and untyped code here are the names of a few such languages there are a lot of names these are organized by date because right now, at the start of this talk, there aren't many better options we could organize by language but thats not much better than discrete topology, we could group by origin academic-lab vs industry-lab ... also not useful, we could group by those with claims to a type soundness guarantee but theres an issue the soundnesses are different heres TR vs. Reticulated (pasted from